abilandz/PH8124/Lecture_4/Lecture_4.md

 done
 ```

-Upon execution, it leads to the following printout:
+Upon execution, the above code snippet leads to the following printout:

 ```bash
 Still running